huangjin1995/daily_book_notes/Michael Collins/Chapter 2 The Tagging Problem-2019-01-09.md

 Solutions:

 1. Probability methods - directly calculate the probability, but will encounter the data sparsity problem.
-2. Search methods - viterbi algorithm
+2. Search methods - Viterbi algorithm